rerdavies/pipedal/docs/Configuring.md

 Once connected, select the Settings menu item on the Hamburger menu at the top left corner of the display.
 Click on Audio Device Settings to select and configure the audio device you want to use.

 You may also need to choose which audio input and output channels you will use for guitar signals, once you have selected and configured an audio device.
-Many external USB audio devices that have two inputs provide the guitar signal on the right channel only, so you will set the audio input chanels to  "Right Only".
+Many external USB audio devices that have two inputs provide the guitar signal on the right channel only, so you will set the audio input channels to  "Right Only".
 If your USB audio adapter has more than two input or output channels, you will be offered a list of channels to choose from.

 #### Selecting Audio Buffer Sizes